aa-sharma/upper_karnali_tls/README.md

 ### 1. Terrain Intake & Routing Strategy
 The Upper Karnali powerhouse sits in a deep, rugged canyon at approximately 28.90° N, 81.44° E. To reach the plains of India, the transmission line needs to drop out of the Himalayan foothills (Siwalik/Churia range) and head down toward Terai (plains) near the India border.

-As the first step, the digital elevation model (DEM) for Western Nepal from NASA's Global DEM dataset will be used to plot a 3D surface mesh of the 100km corridor
+As the first step, the digital elevation model (DEM) for Western Nepal from NASA's Global DEM dataset will be used to plot a 3D surface mesh of the 100km corridor.
+Then, Points of Intersection (PI) or angle points are selected to guide the route.
+Below is a list 5 coordinates connecting Upper Karnali to the border:
+1. x
+2. y
+3. z
+4. a
+5. b

+The program foo.py is used to linearly interpolate between the PI coordinates to sample terrain elevations every 20 meters across the entire 100km span.

+This results in the following 2D longitudinal terrain profile:

 Dataset Source: NASA JPL (2021). <i>NASADEM Merged DEM Global 1 arc second V001</i>.
 Distributed by OpenTopography. https://doi.org/10.5069/G93T9FD9.
 Accessed 2026-05-19

+#### Comments on the Routing Strategy

 ### 2. Conductor Selection & Sag-Tension Modelling
 ### 3. Automated Tower Spotting